Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Primal-dual interior-point method

 \subsection{Solving the KKT conditions with the interior-point method}

-The interior-point method aims at finding a stationary point satisfying the KKT conditions~\eqref{eq:kktconditions}.
-The complementarity constraints \eqref{eq:kktconditions:compx}-\eqref{eq:kktconditions:comps} render the KKT conditions non-smooth, complicating the solution of the whole system~\eqref{eq:kktconditions}.
-IPM uses a homotopy continuation method to solve a simplified version of \eqref{eq:kktconditions}, parameterized by a barrier parameter $\mu > 0$~\cite[Chapter 19]{nocedal_numerical_2006}.
-For positive $(x, s, u, v) > 0$, we solve the system
+The interior-point method aims to find a stationary point satisfying the KKT conditions~\eqref{eq:kktconditions}.
+The complementarity constraints \eqref{eq:kktconditions:comps} render the KKT conditions non-smooth, complicating the solution of the system~\eqref{eq:kktconditions}.
+The IPM uses a homotopy continuation method to solve a simplified version of \eqref{eq:kktconditions}, parameterized by a barrier parameter $\mu > 0$~\cite[Chapter 19]{nocedal_numerical_2006}.
+For positive $(x, s, v) > 0$, we solve the system